-Add flavor to your favorite dishes with Infused Olive Oil.
-Try all 5 flavor variations: Italian, tomato basil, garlic, lemon thyme, and chili!
+Add flavor to your favorite dishes with Infused Olive Oil recipe.
+Try all five flavor options: Italian, tomato basil, garlic, lemon thyme, and chili!

 It’s Choose Your Adventure: Olive Oil Edition.
 Do you want to:

 - Instantly flavor-upgrade every meal, or

 - Give the BEST gifts this year, or